 Category 4 has an even larger membership.
 Formerly reading ‘professors’, the Nobel Committee has now indicated that Associate Professors and Emeritus Professors are qualified to nominate.
 The title of ‘rector’ has been expanded to include “university directors (or their equivalents),” so that chancellors and presidents are now more clearly defined as qualified to nominate.
 Professors of five different disciplines are included as Qualified Nominators:

-- theology or religion.
+- theology or religion, and

 Categories 5 and 6 constitute a smaller group, but one whose nominations may be given considerable weight.
 If you are able to contact a Peace Prize Laureate please let us know.